aleksailosey/markup-translator/README.md

 ```

 ## Options
 As a default, Google's Translate API only translates text between two tags.
-This behavior can be especially frustrating if you wish to translate certain element attributes (such as the placeholder or title attributes) or if you are using a template engine like [Handlebars](https://handlebarsjs.com/).
+This behavior can be especially frustrating and deleterious if you wish to translate certain element attributes (such as the `placeholder` or `title` attributes) or if you are using a template engine like [Handlebars](https://handlebarsjs.com/).

-To
+### Illustration of potential issues

+To combat these deficiencies, the `MarkupTranslator` class constructor has an optional `options` argument.

 ## Contributing
 Pull requests are welcome!